Efficient Estimation of COM-Poisson Regression and Generalized Additive Model: Example: Modeling Data from Bike Sharing Systems

+To provide more meaningful interpretations we use partial plots.
+The partial plots for the CMP GAM for the registered users are shown in Figure \ref{fig:reg-jan}.
+The smooth variables \emph{day} and \emph{atemp} exhibit an increasing trend while \emph{humidity} exhibits a decreasing trend.
+This is expected because when there is high humidity people may not show much interest in riding bikes.
+Further, in a winter month like January, high temperature (or sunny day) encourages people to ride bikes.
+The insignificance of \emph{windspeed} is evident from the plot as the smooth curve is close to zero throughout the range.
+To draw more meaningful interpretations we would need more domain knowledge.

 For casual users one can draw interpretations from the partial plots in Figure \ref{fig:cas-jan}.
-Unlike the registered users model, there are two smooth variables that are significant.
-The smooth variable \emph{hum} show a hat shaped trend.
-There is an increasing trend until half-stage and decrease.
-The smooth variable \emph{day} has an interesting trend.
-The trend is constant for the first 15 days, followed by a sharp increase in rentals during days 20-25, and then again a decline.
-Understanding this behavior requires domain knowledge about bike sharing in Washington DC in January 2012.
+The results are similar to Figure \ref{fig:reg-jan} except for the smooth variable \emph{day}, which shows a cyclical pattern that might indicate the high demand for bikes during weekends.

-Finally, from an actual model fit perspective, both CMP and Poisson additive models perform reasonably well.
-Figure \ref{fig:bikeshar-jan-pred} compares fitted values and residuals from both models.
-The RMSE values are given in Tables \ref{tab:bike-jan-reg} and \ref{tab:bike-jan-cas}.
-We see that for both registered and casual user models the CMP and Poisson fitted values are close to the actual values.
-In fact, the CMP additive model slightly outperforms the Poisson additive model.
-This is also evident from the residual plots.
-The identical performance of the two models in terms of fitted values is expected.
-However, if the prediction intervals are required, the results would be different from both models, as the CMP interval would account for the over- or under-dispersion by creating wider or narrower intervals, respectively \cite{sel08}.
+Finally, from an actual model fit perspective, both CMP and NB GAMs perform reasonably well.
+Figure \ref{fig:bikeshar-jan-pred} in the Appendix compares fitted values and residuals from CMP, Poisson and NB GAMs.
+Since the data is hourly, we plotted the fitted values for every hour.
+We joined the data points to provide better visualization.
+We see that for both registered and casual users, the CMP and Poisson GAMs fitted values are close to the actual values while the NB GAM fitted values are not.
+The identical performance of the CMP and Poisson GAMs in terms of fitted values is expected as they differ only in terms of standard errors rather than point predictions.

-In summary, the CMP additive model can be a valuable addition for modeling count data.
-Despite its drawbacks, the CMP model is very flexible as it can handle both over dispersion and under dispersion which existing methods fail to handle.
-Although the bike sharing data did not exhibit under-dispersion, there are plenty of data sets that do.
-Moreover, when the researcher does not know the dispersion type (over or under) prior to modeling, CMP is a safe option.
+In summary, CMP GAM can be a valuable addition for modeling count data.
+Despite its computational complexity, CMP GAM is very flexible as it can handle both over dispersion and under dispersion which existing methods fail to handle.
+Although the bike sharing data did not exhibit under dispersion, there are plenty of data sets that do.
+Moreover, when the researcher does not know the dispersion type (over or under) prior to modeling, CMP GAM is a safe option.